yujianing0210/ActionBot/README.md

   <s>Host a WebSocket Server on Glitch</s>

+### Fun with AI Tutorial by ParametricCamp

+- How to Build Your Own ChatGPT Web App

 ### Gesture-to-Text

 - Build a chatbot web app using WebSocket where a webcam captures real-time gestures and generates feedback based on gesture recognition